Goal setting is so much more than just saying „I want something to happen“

 — Clear my brand message — what do I want to communicate

 Then focus on one of the large tasks and ensure which smaller actions are required in order to accomplish it.
-And so on, and so fort.
+And so on, and so forth.

 By using that goal setting method I’m able to easy schedule my tasks ahead of time without feeling stressed, revisit my goals on a weekly basis and even if I don’t complete a certain task, I’ll move it to the next day without losing the Big Picture.